artemave/conways-go/coreos-cluster/README.md

-CoreOs based game servers cluster
+CoreOs based game server cluster
 =========

 ## To run in Vagrant ##